ErlingSigurdson/Billy/README.md

 ### Why not MQTT?
 It's so well-suited for IoT!
 I wanted more flexibility and I didn't want to stick to a particular OSI layer 7 protocol.

-### Why "Billy"?
+### Why "Marty"?
 A reference to an eponymous programmer parrot, a protagonist of [meme videos](https://www.youtube.com/watch?v=0MhVkKHYUAY&list=PLkdGijFCNuVmu35l6EJxdvsvf7xj4EQVf&index=21) by [Mr. P Solver](https://www.youtube.com/c/mrpsolver).

 ### What about security?
 Within your local Wi-Fi network your best protection is your access point password.
-You can even run additional Wi-Fi network on the same router if you want to separate Billy and other IoT devices from your regular consumer electronics.
+You can even run additional Wi-Fi network on the same router if you want to separate Marty and other IoT devices from your regular consumer electronics.

 As for Bluetooth (and lack of PIN code for BT access), you can change a command syntax in `config_ASCII_cmd_handler.h` and make commands look like `AT+` `MYPSWD_SETLOAD=TOGGLE`.